Thaldos/Raspberry-water-the-garden/README.md

 ### Copying of the project files on your Raspberry pi
 Copy all this project files to your Raspberry in `/home/pi/Raspberry-water-the-garden/`.

-Then Chmod the file `/home/pi/Raspberry-water-the-garden/lastwaterings.txt` to 777.
+Then Chmod the files `/home/pi/Raspberry-water-the-garden/src/temperatures.txt` and `/home/pi/Raspberry-water-the-garden/src/lastwatering.txt` to 777.

 ### Customization
-Customize the constants in the `config.php` file.
+Customize the constants in the `src/Config.php` file.

-### Download the library vendors
+### Download the vendors
 Then type in Raspberry terminal :

 ```
-cd /home/pi/Raspberry-water-the-garden/library
+cd /home/pi/Raspberry-water-the-garden/
 composer install
 ```

 ### Set the cron tab
-On your Raspberry, in terminal, type `crontab -e` and add that line:
+On your Raspberry, in terminal, type `crontab -e` and add the lines:
 ```
+0 15 * * * sudo php /home/pi/Raspberry-water-the-garden/storecurrenttemperature.php 2>&1
 0 23 * * * sudo php /home/pi/Raspberry-water-the-garden/waterthegarden.php 2>&1
 ```